On my previous Norway trip I borrowed a biography about Eva Braun.

 The book span over 400 pages, almost 500 and is a fascinating read.

-Well written, the author has succeeded in creating a biography filled with details and display her careful work in order to obtain access to Eva’s diary, her pictures, and any relevant information, from a historical character so obscure, you wouldn’t have believed she ever excited had it not been for all her photos and short films.
+Well written, the author has succeeded in creating a biography filled with details and display her careful work in order to obtain access to Eva’s diary, her pictures, and any relevant information, from a historical character so obscure, you wouldn’t have believed she ever existed had it not been for all her photos and short films.

 If you are interested in history I would claim that this is a must read.